Toward a Thinker/Doer Alliance: A Grand Strategy for Liberty Advocates

 As the title of my talk suggests, I believe that to date conservatives have failed to recognize the critical need to resolve the mind/body problem: to advance our ideas in both the intellectual/Thinker sphere but also in the business/Doer sphere.
 In market democracies, reforms are viable only if supported by strong moral/intellectual (ensuring that the reforms are compatible with the values of our society), as well as economic interests (likely to advance the self-interests of our citizenry).

 Those favoring political control over the global economy have long championed such alliances.
-Their flagship achievement is the annual conference in Davos.
-Wealth creating businessmen pilgrimage to Switzerland, knee in the snow, kiss the ring of some anti-business critic, apologize for their capitalist crimes and then – if the apology is accepted – are granted a puff piece in the New York Times.
+Their flagship achievement is the annual World Economic Forum in Davos.
+Wealth creating businessmen pilgrimage to Switzerland, knee in the snow, kiss the ring of some anti-business critic, apologize for their capitalist crimes and then – if the apology is accepted – are granted a puff piece in The New York Times.

 This is shameful.
 Our goal should be to create a more honorable and justly proud alliance of intellectuals and business capitalist advocates who would meet periodically to strategize on defending and advancing capitalism.
 Our Davos in Exile?

 I suspect you Hillsdale students already understand the values and virtues of liberty.
 Hillsdale is one of the few islands of rationality in a world dominated by progressive ideology.
 Many of you already are familiar with the arguments for capitalism, for liberty more generally.

 I was not so fortunate.
 I grew up in rural Louisiana during the post-WWII, depression era.
 That era was perhaps the high point of the progressive ideology in America – the belief that the “Best and Brightest”, trained in scientific management, serving in independent regulatory agencies, and given power and resources could be relied upon to quickly bring about Heaven on Earth.